Generalization of Fine-Tuned Uncertainty Communication and Metacognition in Large Language Models: Results

 \subsection{Generalization across confidence tasks and multitask training}

 Models fine-tuned on one metacognitive task do not reliably transfer their improvements to the other.
 In both directions, training on single-question confidence fails to enhance relative ranking, and training on comparison fails to enhance single-question confidence estimation.
 When models fine-tuned exclusively on the pairwise confidence comparison task are evaluated on the single-question confidence task, they do not exhibit meaningful improvements.
-As shown in Table \ref{tab:absconfall1} (rows 10–12), models fine-tuned on comparison do not reduce calibration error (ECE) or improve discrimination (AUC) when asked to provide single-question confidence estimates.
+As shown in Table \ref{tab:absconfall1} (rows 10–12), models fine-tuned on comparison do not reduce calibration error (ECE) or improve discrimination (AUC) when asked to provide single-question confidence estimates ($\Delta \mathrm{ECE} = 0.00$, 95\% CI $[-0.01,0.02]$, $p=0.97$; $\Delta \mathrm{AUC} = -0.02$, 95\% CI $[-0.04,0.01]$, $p=0.92$).
 The lack of calibration improvement is expected, since comparison training does not expose the model to numeric confidence scores, leaving it without direct supervision for this output format.
 More surprising is the lack of gains in discrimination, which suggests that the representations the model acquires when learning to compare confidence do not transfer back to the task of rating confidence in isolation.
-Likewise, when models fine-tuned on the single-question task are evaluated on the pairwise comparison task, they similarly fail to show meaningful improvements (Table \ref{tab:relconf1}, rows 10–12).
+Likewise, models fine-tuned on the single-question task did not improve on the pairwise comparison task; if anything, AUCc declined slightly (see Table \ref{tab:relconf1}, rows 10–12; $\Delta \mathrm{AUCc} = -0.02$, 95\% CI $[-0.04,-0.01]$, $p=0.008$; $\Delta \mathrm{AUCa} = 0.00$, 95\% CI $[-0.02,0.03]$, $p=0.83$).
 Despite being directly fine-tuned to align confidence values with accuracy, these models do not translate that skill into better relative discrimination, either with respect to reference consistency (AUCc) or answer correctness (AUCa).
 This bidirectional lack of transfer indicates that the two operations—single question estimation and relative ranking—are learned as distinct metacognitive routines rather than as different expressions of a single underlying uncertainty signal.